Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 Relate this back and compare why Nextflow is powerful for HPC vs. serially running pbs/slurm scripts.

+Rest of the content should be knowing how to set up system-specific config, how to ensure the resourcing aligns well with the setup of the infrastructure.

+Adapted from CW suggestion: Reiterate that HPC architecture differs across platforms and that the queue/partition names and resources on that queue affect the config files that needs to be created for that platform.

+Tie back in that nextflow code can run on any platform, but when using HPC, the config needs to be correct for that specific infrastructure.

+Demo this with things like environmental variables, queue/partition names

 !!! example "Exercises"

-    TODO add the QoL additions from nf-core config, such as
+    TODO add the QoL additions from nf-core config 1.2, such as

     === "Gadi (PBS)"